Mirwais Yasini: The post-Taliban years

 After the fall of the Taliban in 2002, Yasini was appointed as the first Director of the Red Cross in Nangarhar.
 Following this, Yasini was the Director of Foreign Relations and Economic Evaluation for the Ministry of Finance.
 Also in 2002, he was elected a member of the Emergency Loya Jirga, which met in Kabul.

 In 2003, Yasini was appointed Director General of the Counter Narcotics Department of the National Security Council of Afghanistan.
 He was also an elected member of the Constitutional Loya Jirga and was elected as the first deputy speaker with the majority of votes.
 In 2005, Yasini was appointed Deputy Minister, Ministry of Counter Narcotics in the Government of Afghanistan.

 Parliamentary work

 In 2005, Yasini was elected to the Lower House of the Afghan Parliament as a representative of Nangarhar Province.
 He is currently the leader of the largest parliamentary party in the Afghanistan lower house, the Afghanistan Parliamentary Party, and the First Deputy Speaker of the Lower House of the Afghan Parliament.

 Presidential bid

 In March 2009, Mirwais Yasini announced his formal opposition to the Karzai government, and declared his intent to run in Afghanistan's 2009 Presidential Elections, citing flagging public support for the Karzai presidency due to rampant corruption.
-In a formal statement, Yasini described his vision for the future of Afghanistan: